What Is Going On?

 Additional Warmth When Appropriate

 Your veterinarian will try to bring your pet’s body temperature up to normal range if it is dangerously low and bring it down should it be dangerously high.
-Cats do not tolerate NSAIDs such as aspirin well.
+Cats do not tolerate pain-relieving NSAIDs such as aspirin.
 Never give them to your cat.

 If your cat is having difficulties breathing, your veterinarian will probably supply it with supplemental oxygen.